Recreational vehicle: Wider development

+Post-war recreation

 Between 1945 and 1960, RVs flourished in many western countries as disposable income and leisure time grew.
 Dedicated RV parks were established to cater to the needs of both short and long-term RV users.
 Improvements in RV technology including batteries, fridges, gas cookers, toilets and lightweight construction techniques dramatically improved RV comfort levels.
 More powerful gasoline and diesel engines allowed RVs to increase in size, weight and speed.
 Regulations were introduced in many countries to control how RVs were manufactured and used.

-Taking an RV on vacation is today one of the most popular leisure activities in Europe, the US and Australasia and increasing in popularity in countries where space and facilities permit.